 Having someone like [facilitator’s name] there, who’s really helpful, and not pushy and critical, and you know he lets people work at their own level…the way he handles people that are more critical than I am, I think, but he’s very gentle and caring with them.
 He pushes, but so gently they’re not even aware they’re being touched, put it that way.
 (Gary male, age 73, COPD, site 2)

 In contrast, the emotional support exchanged between group members was rarely overt.
-Apart from a couple of instances where participants gave examples of explicit acts of emotional support from other group members, mainly encouragement during exercise activities for those groups that included exercise, in most cases, participants described emotional support from other group participants as felt or implicit, or in the words of one participant, ‘subliminal support…you’re not conscious of supporting someone or being supported’.
+Apart from a couple of instances where participants gave examples of explicit acts of emotional support from other group members, mainly encouragement during exercise activities for those groups that included exercise, in most cases, participants described emotional support from other group participants as felt or implicit, or in the words of Gary, ‘subliminal support…you’re not conscious of supporting someone or being supported’.
 This was expressed as a feeling of being among peers who were similar to them because of their shared experience of living with a LTC.
 Knowing their peers faced similar challenges and ‘struggles’ was described as a ‘leveller’ and led to feelings of inclusivity.
 Perceiving no hierarchies, unlike with facilitators who were placed in positions of authority, made them feel safe, and contributed to an environment that was ‘not threatening’.
 Even though this was not demonstrated explicitly, participants felt that their peers had non-judgemental attitudes because of their shared experiences, and this had contributed to an open and inclusive setting, as illustrated in the following quotes:

 What I get out of it is if I'm in a group that I know people are doing the same thing, and struggling the same as me, and want to lose the weight like me, and are doing the same exercises…I get more out of it.
 'Cause I know that I've got the support, I know that it's not just me…[With other people] well sometimes if I look at it like am I not good enough for them...do I look like I'm a lazy slob.
 When I'm with someone that's training.
 The negative people I'll put it down to.
 But if I'm with the ones that are positive...they're [other group participants] not judging me on how I look, or how I'm doing things, they're there to help me, they're there to actually give me the support I needed. …Like not just giving me support because they feel pity for me.
 (Ruby, female, age 27, obesity, site 6)